tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 .. image:: mexico/mx-xsd-cfdi.png
    :align: center
-   :alt: Download XSD files to CFDI from the Companies list view on Odoo
+   :alt: Download XSD files to CFDI from the Companies list view on CoquiAPPs

 Now you can make an invoice with any error (for example a product without code which is pretty common) and an explicit error will be shown instead a